bbauska/Coursera-Bootstrap/readme.md

 To get started with this exercise, we will go into aboutus.html page.

-And then right there, where we have the corporate leadership content there, after the h2, I\'m going to introduce the tabbed navigation.
+And then right there, where we have the corporate leadership content there, after the h2, I&apos;m going to introduce the tabbed navigation.

-This is where I\'m going to make use of the ul with the class nav nav-tabs.
+This is where I&apos;m going to make use of the ul with the class nav nav-tabs.

 You have seen that earlier when we constructed the nav bar, we also used the ul inside the nav bar to specify the navigation items there.

-Similar approach here, except that here we\'re going to use the ul with the nav and the nav tabs here.
+Similar approach here, except that here we&apos;re going to use the ul with the nav and the nav tabs here.

 Inside this ul, we will construct the navigation structure for this